 folder and its contents, it's important to include several font formats to optimize browser compatibility and to provide content creators with various font weights.

 You can include font variations by adding individual files for each variation, or by using a variable font where a single file contains all variations.
-The method you choose will depend on the font files available to you, and the fonts.json
+The method you choose will depend on the font files available to you, and the font.json

 file will need to be configured to match.